nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

 	Create dir for /opt/lo/bin  ( a 64 bit make will be installed here ) Put the make.exe here.  then at prompt >chmod +x make.exe

+	Create dir vboxsvr and subdirectories for C:\cygwin64\vboxsvr\tml\lo\src This directory will store LibreOffice's 90 3rd Party tar files, that will get downloaded during 'build' process.
+		This directory is referenced in autogen.input
+		--with-external-tar=/vboxsvr/tml/lo/src

 	Add this line to your home directory .bash_profile ( this is the only edit to default .bashrc and .bash_profile